roboticsuic/UIC-duino-hand/Description.md

 Project of the prosthetic hand:

 _Objectives_:
-- Learn the basics of 3D printing and electronics in order to create a prostheic hand controlled with the Cthulhu Shield sensor.
+- Learn the basics of 3D printing and electronics in order to create a prosthetic hand controlled with the Cthulhu Shield sensor.
 - Use motors and electronic devices in order to understand its functions.

 _Materials_: